AngrySnout/happyclient/README.md

 - Weapons:
 	1. Option to make rifle shots look like lightning.
 	2. Option to make pistol and chaingun shots blue.
+- Client side demos:

+	Client side demo recording is copied from the (ComEd client)[https://github.com/sauerworld/community-edition].
+	Commands and variables:

+	1. "/cdemoauto [0|1|2]" 0 = disable, 1 = ask to keep demo everytime, 2 = always keep demo.
+	2. "/cdemostart [name]" to start recording demo.
+	3. "/cdemostop" to stop recording demo.
+	4. "/say_nocdemo [text]" to say something that won't get recorded in the demo.
+	5. "/cdemodir [name]" to specify the demo directory ("demos" by default).
+	6. "/demo_ [name]" to play a demo from the demo directory (supports autocompletion).

 - Binds:
 	1. Auto sorry/np.
 	2. Quick team chat.